brickpop/boilerjs/README.md

 	Usage:

 	   $ gulp make      Compile the web files to 'public'
-	   $ gulp debug     Start the app locally and reload with Nodemon
+	   $ gulp debug     Compile, start the app locally and reload with Nodemon
 	   $ gulp test      Run the test suite located on test/index.js

 	   $ gulp start     Start the server as a daemon (implies gulp make)